Anthony Fauci Says U.S. Should See The ‘Beginning Of A Turnaround’ After This Week

-While the U.S. is facing its toughest week in the fight against the coronavirus pandemic, Dr. Anthony Fauci says that the intense mitigation efforts put in place in many areas is having a positive impact and the country should see the “beginning of a turnaround” after this week.
+While the United States is facing its toughest week yet in the fight against the coronavirus pandemic, Dr. Anthony Fauci says that the intense mitigation efforts put in place in many areas are having a positive impact and that the country should see the “beginning of a turnaround” after this week.

-As CNBC reports, Fauci said on Wednesday that the rate of hospitalization appears to be slowing and new cases are reaching their peak this week – as is the number of deaths from the disease.
+As CNBC reports, Fauci said on Wednesday that the rate of hospitalizations appears to be slowing and that new cases are reaching their peak this week — as is the number of deaths from the disease.
 While the news is sobering, it’s also an indication that things are shifting in a better direction.

 Fauci warned that a peak doesn’t mean that the country should begin to loosen its efforts.
 Instead, it’s more important than ever to continue the intense policies that have helped to slow the spread of the novel coronavirus.